cryptomator/docs/source/desktop/password-and-recovery-key.rst

 =========================

 This section explains how to change a password for a vault, show its recovery key, and reset a password.
-But, before that let's understand how Cryptomator encrypts a vault using a password and what is a recovery key.
+But, before that, let's understand how Cryptomator encrypts a vault using a password and what a recovery key is.
-The security of your vault is only as good as it's password because Cryptomator encrypts your vault using a key derived from your password.
+The security of your vault is only as good as its password because Cryptomator encrypts your vault using a key derived from your password.
 So, :ref:`choosing a strong password <security/best-practices/good-passwords>` is very important.

-Additionally an unique *recovery key* can be derived for each vault while creating it's password or later.
+Additionally, a unique *recovery key* can be derived for each vault while creating its password or later.
 A *recovery key* allows you to create a new password if you forget the original one.
 Do note that the *recovery key* feature does not break encryption in any way.
 It is a human readable form of your decrypted :ref:`masterkey <security/architecture/masterkey-derivation>` and therefore independent of the current vault password and highly confidential.
 Keep it as safe as your password.

 All actions can be carried out using the ``Password`` tab under vault options.
-You can access it by selecting a vault, lock it if necessary and click on ``Vault Options``.
+You can access it by selecting a vault, lock it if necessary, and click on ``Vault Options``.

 .. image:: ../img/desktop/vault-options-password.png
     :alt: Vault options allowing you to enter a recovery key